getkirby/getkirby.com/site/plugins/meta/README.md

 ## Available keys

-**Description:** The description field is used for search engines as a plain meta tag and additionally added as an OpenGraph meta tag, which is used by social media networks like e.g. Facebook or Twitter.
+**Description:** The description field is used for search engines as a plain meta tag and additionally added as an OpenGraph meta tag, which is used by social media networks like e.g. Mastodon or LinkedIn.

 **Thumbnail:** The thumbnail for sharing the page in a social network.
 See below for all options.

-**Twittercard:** Is "summary_large_image" by default.
-Set this to "summary", if you don’t want to display a large preview image.

 **Robots:** Generates the "robots" meta tag, that gives specifix instructions to crawlers.
 By default, this tag is not preset, unless a default value is defined in `site.txt`.
 Use a value, that you would also use if you wrote the markup directly (e.g. `noindex, nofollow`)

 **Title and Ogtitle:** By default, the metadata plugin will use the page’s `title` field.
 You can override this by defining an `ogtitle` field for a specific page.
 The `ogtitle` will then be used for OpenGraph metadata instead of the page title.

-**Twittersite:** The twitter account, which the site belongs to.

-**Twittercreator:** The twitter account, who created the current page.

 **Priority:** The priority for telling search engines about the importance of pages of your site.
 Must be a float value between 0.0 and 1.0.
 This value will not fall back to `site.txt`, but rather use 0.5 as default.